 Which industries and applications need strain relief?

 The answer: all of them.
-Or nearly all of them, such as the Mechanical and plant engineering or the Food and beverage industry.
+Or nearly all of them, such as the Mechanical and plant engineering or the Food industry.
 Wherever cables are subjected to mechanical stress, whether it’s by pulling, bending or frequent movement, strain relief is essential.

 But there isn’t a single solution that can do everything.
 It always depends on the intended use.